Vedant-Khergade/DAA-assignment-/readme.md

 Test Case 4: first element negative & last element negative a= [-3 , 52, -8, 16, 12, -15, 69, -22, 66, -55, 9, 6,-9, 44, -16] Comment on sum: Maximum sum obtained is 170

 Observations:    Sum obtained in the case-01 where first and last element is positive is the largest.
 Second largest is case-03 where first element is negative and last element is positive (last element is greater than first).
 And the lowest sum is in the case-04 where both elements are negative.
 Therefore we can conclude that the sum od maximum subArray will be largest when both element are positive and least when both are negative

 Code:

 import math
-from tkinter import RIGHT

 def findMaximumSubArray(a,low,high):
     if low==high: